Muddytm/truedota2bot/README.md

 - PRAW (Python Reddit API Wrapper)
 - YAML (AKA: pyYAML - this is used to parse config.yml)
-- BeautifulSoup ("pip install beautifulsoup4" - used to parse patch notes pages for balance changes)

 You can simply "pip install" these packages.